aasalaz2/movie-sentiment-recommender/README.md

 This is the only dataset required for the data pipeline to run successfully

+## Files

+- `run_data_pipeline.py`
+  Runs the full data pipeline end-to-end: executes the overview and preprocessing notebooks, then calls the `src/` scripts to clean the raw data, merge datasets, build sentiment/emotion profiles, and create the lexical and semantic indexes used by the recommender.

+- `run_movie_recommender.py`
+  Lightweight wrapper that launches the interactive CLI by calling `src/query_interface.py` with the current Python interpreter.

 ## Setup and Usage

 Follow these steps to set up the environment, run the data pipeline, and start the movie recommender.